yireo/yireo-slides/slides/yireo/messing_up_di.md

 ---
 class: center, middle, orange
-# Object Manager should NEVER be used - except in factories, shell scripts, builders, weird interceptors, unit tests
+# Object Manager should NEVER be used - except in factories, manual proxies, shell scripts, builders, weird interceptors, unit tests

 ---
 # Lessons
 - Don't use helpers
+- Depend on interfaces
 - Try to keep dependencies to a minimum
-- Check your `$context` first
+- Use `$context` (2.1) or ignore `$context` (2.2)
-- Depend on interfaces instead of classes
 - Depend on service interfaces instead of models

---
 - Never inject Object Manager
-    - Except for edge cases (factories, scripts, testing, ...)
+    - Except for some edge cases

 ---
 class: center, middle